ML-Course-2025b/session7/material/Attention.md

 ```
 *Interpretation:* The attention weights show how much focus is given to each Key/Value pair based on similarity to the Query.
 The final output is a blend of the Values, weighted by these attention scores.
 Here, the first Key ("Tom ran fast") gets the highest weight because its vector `[1, 0]` is identical to the Query `[1, 0]`.

-**(Self-Correction during thought process):** The initial basic python code used `scores = K @ Q`.
-While this works dimensionally if Q is a column vector, the more standard formulation, especially with multiple queries, is `scores = Q @ K.T`.
-I've adjusted the explanation and code comments slightly to reflect this, though the fundamental principle remains the same for the basic example.
-The output values might change based on this detail.
-Let's use the provided multi-query code's output for consistency in subsequent steps.
-Assuming the *intended* calculation in the original simple example yielded weights `[0.4223 0.4223 0.1554]` leading to output `[48.887]`, let's reference that for continuity.

-*Revisiting Output based on original script's likely intent:*
 ```
 Attention weights: [0.4223188  0.4223188  0.15536241] # If Q @ K.T interpretation is used as in multi-query
 Final output: [48.8870488] # Matching original simple example output